Ayodejioladimeji/tasklist/README.md

 Welcome to TaskList!
 This is a simple, yet powerful, React Native application for managing your daily to-do lists.
 Keep track of your tasks, mark them as complete, and stay organized.

+click here to download the APK file [https://we.tl/t-jGrrGFbSV2](https://we.tl/t-jGrrGFbSV2)

 ## Features

 - **Add Tasks**: Quickly add new tasks with a title and an optional description and due date.